1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 Tell yourself you need to prototype something if you're facing a blaknk screen, then look for some aspect of the project that you want to explore.
 Maybe you're using a new framework, and want to see how it does data binding.
 Or maybe it's a new algorithm, and you want to explore how it works on edge cases.
 Or maybe you want to try a couple of different styles of user interaction.

 If you're working on existing code and it's pushing back, then stash it away somewhere and prototype up something somilar instead.

+Do the following.

+1. Write "I'm prototyping" on a sticky note and stick it on the side of your screen.
+2. Remind yourself that prototypes are meant to fail.
+And remind yourself that prototypes get thrown away, even if they don't fail.
+There is no downside to doing this.
+3. In your empty editor buffer, create a comment describing in one sentence what you want to learn or do.
+4. Start coding

+If you start to have doubts, look at the sticky note.
+If, in the middle of coding, that nagging doubt suddenly crystallizes into a solid concern, then address it.

+If you get to the end of the experiment and you still feel uneasy, start again with the walk and the talk and the talk and the time off.

+But, in our experecience, at some point during the first prototype you will be surprised to find yourself humming along with your music enjoying the feeling of creating code.
+The nervousness will have evaporeted, replaced by a feeling of urgency, let's get this done!

+At this stage, you know what to do.
+Delete all the prototype code, throw away the sticky note and fill that empty editor buffer with bright shiny new code.

+### Not Just Your Code

+A large part of our job is dealing with existing code, often written by other people.
+Those people will have different instincts to you, and so the decisions they made will be different.
+Not necessarily worse; just different.

+You can read their code mechanically, slogging through it making notes on stuff that seems important.
+It's a chore, but it works Or you can try and experiment.
+When you spot things done in a way that seems strange, jot it down.
+Continue doing this, and look for patterns.
+If you can see what drove them to write code that way, you may find that the job of understanding it becomes a lot easier, You'll be able consciously to apply the patterns that they applied tacitly.

+And you might just learn something new along the way.

+### Not Just Code

+Learning to listen to your gut when coding is an import skill to foster.
+But it applies to the biggger picture are well.
+Sometimes a design just feels wrong, or some requirement makes you feel uneasy.
+Stop and analyze the feelings.
+If you're in a supportive environment, express them out loud.
+Explore them.
+The chances are that there's something lurking in that dark doorway.
+Listen to your instincts and avoid the problem before it jumps out of you.